limpleg/PRTG-SamsungMagicInfo-Powershells/Readme_PRTGMagicInfo_DeviceSensor.md

 > -Server "http://mymagicinfoserver.test.com:7001" -username "%linuxuser" -password "%linuxpassword" -PageSize 500 -DeviceIP %host

 - Set preferred interval.
-Recommendation is above 10min
+Recommendation is above 10min - depending on amount of devices on MagicInfo Installation.
+If it is to low, RestAPI and MagicInfo Webservice will fail after some time.
 - Primary channel is "Power Status"

 ## Example Scrreenshot